eashworth/bookmark_manager/README.md

 ### To set up the database:

-Connect to 'psql' and create the 'bookmark manager' database:
+Connect to 'psql' and create the 'bookmark manager' and 'bookmark_manage_test' databases:

 ```
 CREATE DATABASE bookmark_manager;
+CREATE DATABASE bookmark_manager_test;
 ```

-To set up the appropriate tales, connect to the database i 'psql' and run the SQL scripts in the 'db/migrations' folder in the given order.
+To set up the appropriate tables, connect to each database in 'psql' and run the SQL scripts in the 'db/migrations' folder in the given order.

 ### To run the BookmarkManager app: